 "You attended this college."
 Probably, if the paper is nice and has a fancy seal, but doubtful if it looks like it came out of a printer.
 "You can navigate inefficient bureaucracy."
 Maybe a bit better than most, but you might have been aided by overbearing parents or a dedicated admin worker covering for you.
-"You're an intelligent person who knows a lot about the thing written on the diploma."
-We've all met enough clueless degree-holders that we're not falling for this one, right?
+"You're an intelligent person who knows a lot about the thing written on the

 We can see that symbols stand in for all sorts of real meanings, sometimes many meanings per symbol.
 We all have different subjective ideas of how well each symbol binds, and we could summon evidence to defend our positions, but we don't typically think of these opinions about bindings as being the same sort of thing.
-They're just decisions made so frequently that we don't see them as decisions.
+They're just decisions made so frequently that we don't see them as decisions